MiaSwain/Simple/README.md

 ## RUNNING SIMPLE

-1. Clone this repository containing the Simple package
+1. Clone this repository containing the Simple package into your home directory
 ```
 git clone https://github.com/MiaSwain/Simple.git
 ```

-2. Place the Simple folder in your home directory.

-3. Rename your fastq files as follow.
-For the mutant and WT bulk, the names should start with mut. and wt. respectively (note the dot); for single or paired-end you should then have R1 or R1 and R2, respectively and end with .fastq.
-For example, if your mutant bulk was sequence in a paired-end format and the WT as single-end you should rename the three files as follow: mut.R1.fastq, mut.R2.fastq and wt.R1.fastq.
+3. Rename your fastq files as follows:
+  - For the mutant and WT bulk, the names should start with mut. and wt. respectively (note the dot)
+  - For single or paired-end you should then have R1 or R1 and R2, respectively and end with .fastq
+    - For example, if your mutant bulk was sequence in a paired-end format and the WT as single-end you should rename the three files as follow: mut.R1.fastq, mut.R2.fastq and wt.R1.fastq.

 4.If you would like to have the name of your output files be specific to the line you are mapping, open the simple_variables.sh file and change the line variable from “EMS” to your line name.
-Letters and underscores only, please.
+  - Letters and underscores only, please.
 This name will be the prefix to all of your output files (this line should look like: line=linename)

 5. Place the renamed fastq files in the fastq folder located in the Simple folder.